Southwest Airlines extends Boeing 737 Max flight cancellations into June

 |-0.77%

-(Reporting by Rachit Vats in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Rachit Vats and Dominic Roshan KL in Bengaluru; Editing by Saumyadeb Chakrabarty, Bernard Orr)